 "On the other side of the world a new style of street racing rules the Tokyo underground.
 The cars are lighter.
 The tires are slick.
 When you drift, if you ain't out of control, you ain't in control.
 And if you work the wheel back and forth just right... you get blue sparks."

-Han mentions going to Tokyo twice in Fast 6, putting Tokyo Drift after 6 but, presumably, before 7.
-The mid-credits stinger is an extended scene from the ending of Tokyo Drift that puts it quite definitively between 6 and 7.
+Han mentions going to Tokyo twice in Furious 6, putting Tokyo Drift after 6 but, presumably, before 7.
+The mid-credits stinger is an extended scene from the middle of Tokyo Drift that puts it quite definitively between 6 and 7.

-Arc Welding: Fast & Furious 7 will be the first movie of the series to take place after Tokyo Drift and will feature Sean Boswell for the first time since said movie, which finally brings Tokyo Drift out of Gaiden-status and into the canon proper (up until then all that even indicated Tokyo Drift was part of The Verse was the short appearance of Dom right before the credits).
+Arc Welding: Furious 7 will be the first movie of the series to take place after Tokyo Drift and will feature Sean Boswell for the first time since said movie, which finally brings Tokyo Drift out of Gaiden-status and into the canon proper (up until then, besides Han's inclusion in the sequels, all that even indicated Tokyo Drift was part of The Verse was the short appearance of Dom right before the credits).

 Armor-Piercing Question: There are a few here and there, but a particularly aggressive one in the fifth film sticks out.